cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/BurgerInTheBackseat.md

 ---
 section: Myself
-displayTitle: Driving
+displayTitle: Driving While Eating A Fucking Burger
-uriTitle: Driving
+uriTitle: driving-while-eating-a-burger
 ---

-Driving While Eating A Fucking Burger

 The logistics of an early dinner,
 And overbites will find the off-road,